DenSinH/DSHBA/README.md

  ![Zelda menu screen](https://github.com/DenSinH/DSHBA/blob/master/files/DSHBA_unlocked.png)

  In the above screenshot, you can see the emulator in its full potential, with alphablending and everything.

+ ### Debugger

+The UI and the debugger are written in ImGui.
+I tried to keep them as generic as possible, that way I could re-use them for other emulator projects I might do.
+On release builds, not all the console commands work, the memory viewer still should, and so should the overlay and the register viewer.
+The decompiler needs `capstone.dll`, If you build without capstone installed in your package manager, it won't try to link it, and should just say `"Decompiling unavailable"` in the window.